 The mountains are alive with the sound of music this summer when this classical festival comes to Durango each summer.
 For the last three decades the Music in the Mountains Festival has brought the sounds of classical music to the scenic town of Durango, Colorado.
 This exciting musical event features a number of high caliber performances, including orchestra, chamber and conservatory performances of classical and world music.

-The 2021 Music In The Mountains Festival will take place at venues across the region from July 11- August 1, 2021.
-This year promises to be the most memorable summer yet, celebrating the 35th anniversary of this iconic Durango event.
+The 2022 Music In The Mountains Festival will take place at venues across the region from July 7- July 31, 2022.

 History of the Festival